 Server consolidation became a must.
 Risdall turned to NeuStream (formally FibreStream), a relatively new company on the block selling a NAS appliance supporting iSCSI and Fibre Channel.
 The company spent $20,000 on the appliance.
 "Savings measured in both equipment acquisition and productivity will exceed our investment cost in less than six months," says Deshler.

 NeuStream sold Risdall its Storage Boss appliance to prevent it from having to buy any more servers.
 It is using the appliance like a central file server but may zone by user group later.
 The appliance is a Linux box packaged up with storage management software and up to 3 TB of SATA disk.
-The software includes basic backup tools - snapshot and replication for asynchronous mirroring as
+The software includes basic backup tools - snapshot and replication for asynchronous mirroring as well as virtual volume functionality.

 Storage Boss has been shipping since February this year and about 10 customers are paying for it today.
 Pricing starts at $13,000 for 750 GB and up to $26,000 for 3 TB.
 NeuStream is working on a smaller, less expensive version to be announced some time in April, the company says.
 "Our low-end appliance is still somewhat pricey, but with all of its functionality we still think it's good value," says Kim Anderson, director of marketing at NeuStream.